Semiconcave functions in Alexandrov's geometry: Semiconcave functions.

-For the Alexandrov's spaces with curvature $\ge \kappa$, it is natural to consider the class of $(1-\kappa{\cdot} f)$-concave functions.
-The advantage of such functions comes from the fact that on the model space\footnote{ i.e. the simply connected 2-manifold of constant curvature $\kappa$ (the Russian $\Lobm$ is for Lobachevsky)} $\Lob_\kappa$, one can construct model $(1-\kappa{\cdot} f)$-concave functions which are equally concave in all directions at any fixed point.
+For the Alexandrov's spaces with curvature $\ge \kappa$, it is natural to consider the functions satisfying $f''+\kappa{\cdot}f\le 1$.
+The advantage of such functions comes from the fact that on the model space \footnote{ that is, the simply connected 2-manifold of constant curvature $\kappa$ (the Russian $\Lobm$ is for Lobachevsky)} $\Lob_\kappa$, one can construct model $(1-\kappa{\cdot} f)$-concave functions which are equally concave in all directions at any fixed point.
 The most important example of $(1-\kappa{\cdot} f)$-concave function is $\rho_\kappa\circ\dist_x$, where $\dist_x(y)=|x y|$ denotes distance function from $x$ to $y$ and

 In the above definition of $\lambda$-concave function one can exchange Lipschitz continuity for usual continuity.
 Then it will define the same set of functions, see corollary~\ref{cor:cont-conv}.